aposin/openinsuranceplatform/CONTRIBUTING.md

 ### Submitting a pull request (can include source code and/or documentation)

+The basic steps to creat a pull request are the following:

 0. [Fork][fork] and clone the repository
 0. Create a new branch: `git checkout -b my-branch-name`
 0. Make your change and remember to add tests